Belfast Region City Deal

 City Deals are bespoke packages of funding and decision-making powers negotiated between central government and local authorities.

-The Belfast Region City Deal (BRCD) comprises of the following six councils:
+The Belfast Region City Deal (BRCD) is made up of the following six councils:

 - Antrim and Newtownabbey Borough Council, Ards